Optimal Investment and Consumption Strategies with General Cost Structure under CRRA Utility: Proof of Theorem

 with the associated boundary conditions.
 When we match the boundary conditions, there are only two possibilities: $i\lambda = 1$ or $i\lambda \neq 1$.
 We first examine the possibility for $i\lambda=1$, by solving \eqref{i-th HJB} with the initial condition \eqref{generalfinalY} and the associated boundary conditions given by

-If a solution exists, then we have found the leading order correction and the value of $\lambda$ is determined, namely $\lambda = 1/i$.
-No further examination of high orders is needed.
+If a solution exists, then we have found the leading-order solution and the value of $\lambda$ is determined, namely $\lambda = 1/i$.
+No further examination of higher orders is needed.
 If a solution does not exist, it must be $i\lambda\neq 1$, then we solve \eqref{i-th HJB} with the initial condition \eqref{generalfinalY} and the associated boundary conditions given by

 Afterwards, we progress to the next order, namely the order $(i+1)\lambda$.